MikeyDong/Spall-Depth-and-area-measurement-from-Single-RGBD-image-arbitrary-view/README.md

 1. Click **1.
 Define intact reference**, draw an intact polygon, and double-click to finish it.
 Use **Add** to select another reference region or **Done** to fit the reference surface.
 2. Click **2.
 Measure spalling area**, draw the spalling region, and double-click to finish the polygon.
 Use **Continue** for another spalling region or **Finish** to complete the measurement.
-3. Individual and total spalling areas are reported in cm². **Clear annotations** can be used to remove displayed annotations.
+3. Individual and total spalling areas are reported in cm².

 ### Planar depth measurement